muammarahlnn/MyMovies-kt/README.md

 # MyMovies
-android app to show movie catalogue using TMDB API
+android app to show movie catalogue using data from TMDB API